What are Income and Expenses? A Beginner’s Guide to Understanding Money Management Lesson

 Hand out the worksheet below (see the GET LESSON button near the bottom of the page).

-Show students the video and have them complete the worksheet.
+Show students the video and have and have them complete the worksheet.
 Review the questions on the worksheet.
-A more comprehensive and detailed lesson plan can be accessed below for further instruction and study.
+For a more in-depth lesson, complete the lesson plan below.

-After watching the video, have students tell what the most important things they learned from the video.
+After watching the video, ask students to summarize the main points made in the video.

 Lesson Outline:

-• Conduct a short quiz based on the video and the discussion to assess understanding.
+• Conduct a short quiz based on the video to reinforce key concepts.

 Lesson Resources